 The rich, realistic storyline twists and turns based on the choices you and your team make, driving cyber resilience and human readiness while preparing you for the real-world consequences of a cyber incident.
 True to our underlying platform, this occurs on demand in a browser-based environment.

 To see the Cyber Crisis Simulator in action, book a demo via the button below.

 Incident response incorporates everything from high-level decision making to technical expertise on the ground.
 Knowing this, we’ve built three labs to complement the Garmin scenario, enabling your team to get up close and personal with the offending WastedLocker ransomware.

-The first of these allows you to run the WastedLocker sample that hit Garmin and examine its behavior securely – you’ll even see the original ransom note.
-The second lab focuses on a deeper, more technical analysis of the malware, while the third and final lab is a practical exercise that allows you to decrypt encrypted files using the decryption key that cost Garmin $10 million!
+The first of these allows you to run and examine the WastedLocker sample that hit Garmin – you’ll even see the original ransom note.
+The second lab focuses on a deeper, more technical analysis of the malware, while the final exercise allows you to decrypt files using the key that cost Garmin $10 million!

 Book a demo to see these labs and our Cyber Crisis Simulator in action.
-Alternatively, if you already have an Immersive Labs licence, you can log in here.
+Alternatively, if you already have an Immersive Labs license, you can log in here.

 6 August 2020

 The Psychology of Cyber: How to build cognitive agility with micro-drilling